Last reviewed on by

 In some cases, warts return, so one may need repeated treatment.

-It’s still unclear if some human papillomavirus infections are temporary and may, in time, be cleared by the body’s immune system (although reactivation or reinfection would still be possible).
+Most human papillomavirus infections are temporary and are, in time, cleared by the body’s immune system (although reactivation or reinfection would still be possible).

-Since there isn’t yet a test or guaranteed way to know if a person has been able to shed the virus, it’s safest to assume that someone who has had HPV can infect others again.
+Since there isn’t yet a test or guaranteed way to know if a person has been able to shed the virus, it’s safest to assume that someone who has had HPV can transmit the virus to others again.

 What’s going to happen to me?!!?!
 HPV Expectations:

-Many sexually active people become infected with HPV.
-It is thought that some cases of human papillomavirus goes away on its own.
+Many sexually active people contract HPV.
+Most cases of human papillomavirus go away on their own.

-Most men who become infected with human papillomavirus never develop any symptoms or problems from the infection.
+Most people with penises who become infected with human papillomavirus never develop any symptoms or problems from the infection.
 However, they can pass it on to current and sometimes future sexual partners.

 Even after you have been treated for genital warts, you may still infect others.